 While LinkedIn endorsements are very beneficial, there are a few issues that should be taken into account in order to make sure your online campaign gains the benefits and avoids the pitfalls.

-Amongst the most prominent issues with LinkedIn endorsements is that there are individuals who will ask just about anybody for a little support.
+Amongst the most prominent issues with LinkedIn endorsements are that there are individuals who will ask just about anybody for a little support.
 Who should you ask?
 You don’t want to ask someone that you don’t know or someone that has no expertise in your particular field.
 Not only do they not know enough about you but you also don’t know what type of quality their endorsement may carry.

-Additionally, seeking an LinkedIn endorsement can be considered a little offensive, especially if the person asked knows little about you.
+Additionally, seeking a LinkedIn endorsement can be considered a little offensive, especially if the person asked knows little about you.
 You may lose credibility with them and potentially sever a relationship before it has had time to develop.
 In these cases, the LinkedIn endorsement scenario could be closing the doors of opportunity before you even know they’re available.

 Avoid this at all cost before it hurts your brand image.
 Instead, focus on targeting well-developed relationships and those that are familiar with your true skill levels, for referrals.